Analysis of a Deep Learning Model for 12-Lead ECG Classification Reveals Learned Features Similar to Diagnostic Criteria: Introduction

 Hence, in this work, we address the unmet clinical need of missing explainability by proposing a quantitative analysis pipeline (Fig. \ref{fig-overview}) enabling an objective justification of a DNN's decision.
-We use a state-of-the-art, pre-trained DNN proposed by Ribeiro et al. for 12-lead ECG classification \cite{Ribeiro.2020} and apply the attribution XAI method IG \cite{integratedGrads} to a large-scale public data set \cite{Liu.2018}.
-IG assigns to each sample of the ECG time series a relevance score reflecting how much it influenced the DNN's decision.
-Additionally, we apply another attribution XAI method, LRP, to compare its explanatory power to IG.
+We use a state-of-the-art, pre-trained DNN proposed by Ribeiro et al. for abnormality classification in 12-lead ECGs \cite{Ribeiro.2020} and apply attribution XAI methods to public ECG databases.
+In order to analyze the generalizability of this approach, we evaluate the explanatory power of different XAI methods and evaluate results on two different databases.

-The main contribution of this work are novel analysis methods for processing relevance scores.
+The XAI methods assign to each sample of the ECG time series a relevance score reflecting how much it influenced the DNN's decision.
+The main contribution of this work are novel analysis methods for processing these scores.
 These analyses allow to gain insight into the DNN's reasoning when classifying unseen ECG signals.
 By mapping the results to clinical knowledge, we investigate in how far the DNN's features align with clinical knowledge.
 By doing so, we also propose novel visualization methods of relevance scores, allowing an intuitive and quick assessment of DNN classifications.